 His capabilities as a university-level educator and curriculum designer are enhanced by a Graduate Certificate of Higher Education.

-Dr Nick Patterson is the Course Director for Deakin’s latest Professional Practice degree, the Master of Information Technology Leadership, where three core units and a series of credentials are completed online.
+Dr Nick Patterson is the Course Director for Deakin’s latest Professional Practice degree, the Master of Information Technology online, where three core units and a series of credentials are completed online.